Last updated: 4/2/2021

-Information to our current students in Finland and those arriving in autumn 2020
+Information to our current students in Finland and those arriving in Spring 2021

 The Finnish healthcare system is among the most advanced in the world.
 In any case, whether you are with symptoms or totally symptom-free, avoid close contact with other people as much as possible!
 These isolation regulations apply to all people in Finland until further notice.

 During these uncertain times, we want to remind you that Edunation is always here for you.
 We understand every concern and if you have anything you would like to ask or talk about, please don’t hesitate to contact the Edunation team!

 To get more updated information about the corona situation in Finland, check the Finnish institute for health and welfare and Finnish Immigration Service websites.
 You can follow the news from Finland in English here.